 The Directors' remuneration is paid in the form of Directors' fees.
-Board members' fees will compensate board members fully for their normal contribution to the board, including attending board and committee meetings, meeting preparation, stakeholder management and any other agreed tasks.
+Board members' fees will compensate board members fully for their normal contribution to the board, including attending board and Committee committee meetings, meeting preparation, stakeholder management and any other agreed tasks.
+The decision to remunerate elected members (and if so, how much) will be determined in accordance with applicable government guidelines on director's remuneration.

-Additional fees are paid to the chair of the board, deputy chair of the board and to chairpersons (other than the chair of the board or deputy chair of the board) of each committee to reflect the additional responsibilities of these positions.
+Additional fees are paid to the Chairperson_chair of the Board_board, deputy chair of the board and to Chairpersons_chairpersons and members (other than the Chairperson-chair of the Board_board or deputy chair of the board) of each Committee_committee to reflect the additional responsibilities of these positions.